-Contemporary High School Programming: JROTC/NDCC Program
+Contemporary High School Programming: NJROTC/NDCC Program

-This proposal reinstates the Junior Reserve Officers Training Corps (JROTC)/National Defense Cadet Corps (NDCC) Program at Monticello High School.
+This proposal reinstates the Navy Junior Reserve Officers Training Corps (NJROTC)/National Defense Cadet Corps (NDCC) Program at Monticello High School.
 The program will also be available to Albemarle and Western Albemarle High students with transportation provided.
-JROTC/NDCC has a long and proud tradition of service to the nation through the betterment of its youth.
-Public and private educational institutions apply for JROTC/NDCC units and commit to share costs and meet standards.
-A minimum of 100 cadets in grades 9 - 12 organized into a chain of command make up a JROTC/NDCC unit.
+NJROTC/NDCC has a long and proud tradition of service to the nation through the betterment of its youth.
+Public and private educational institutions apply for NJROTC/NDCC units and commit to share costs and meet standards.
+A minimum of 100 cadets in grades 9 - 12 organized into a chain of command make up a NJROTC/NDCC unit.
 Two instructors, normally consisting of one retired officer and one noncommissioned officer teach a rigorous curriculum and supervise cadets in all their activities.

-By the end of the first semester, the following deliverables will be completed to get the initiative started:

-- Communication plan and community outreach

-- Completed contract/MOU

-- Transportation plan

-By the end of 2019/20 school year, the following deliverables will be complete to demonstrate the initiative is in progress:

-- The program will have an enrollment of thirty students.
+- Communication plan and community outreach - Completed contract/MOU - Transportation plan - ACTIVITIES By the end of 2019/20 school year, the following deliverables will be complete to demonstrate the initiative is in progress: - The program will have an enrollment of thirty students.
 The student demographics at the program will match the school system's high school demographics. - Design & Implement student satisfaction survey - New enrollment of 30 current 9th graders in the spring of 2020.
-The student demographics at the program will match the school system's high school demographics.

-The following short-term SMART goal that will help demonstrate successful implementation of the initiative:

-• JROTC/NDCC will recruit and maintain diverse representation across our schools.
-Within four years, the program enrollment will be 120 students or more.

-The following long-term SMART goal will help determine success/effect/impact of the initiative:

-Students graduating from the JROTC/NDCC program will pursue careers in the military at the same rate as other programs benchmarked nationally.
+The student demographics at the program will match the school system's high school demographics. - OUTPUTS The following short-term SMART goal that will help demonstrate successful implementation of the initiative: - NJRTOC/NDCC will recruit and maintain diverse representation across our schools.
+Within four years, the program enrollment will be 120 students or more. - OUTCOMES The following long-term SMART goal will help determine success/effect/impact of the initiative: - Students graduating from the NJROTC/NDCC program will pursue careers in the military at the same rate as other programs benchmarked nationally.